davisssamuel/bincrypt/README.md

 }
 ```

-So if the `ascii_code` was 12, the program will calculate it as follows:
+So if the `ascii_code` was 12, the program will convert it to binary as follows:

 ```
 12 mod 2 = 0    12/2 = 6